This Easy Rustic Olive Bread recipe uses salty kalamata olives to add a depth of flavor to this rustic bread recipe!

 Here are all the steps to make this easy, homemade olive bread recipe.

-Let cool completely on a wire rack before slicing.
+Step #11: Let cool completely on a cooling rack before slicing with a sharp knife.

 See, this is an easy olive bread recipe!